avolution-dream/gen-story/README.md

 <!-- - When start multiple model servers for different models, we should allocate them to different GPUs or load on multi-GPU as needed. -->
 - During plan generation, the model likes to overgenerate characters when determining which characters appear in a given plot point.
 - Diversity of premise / plan ideas is kind of bad when using chat models, since they like to generate the same ideas over and over.
 Can try to increase temperature, or other ways to increase diversity, ideally without sacrificing quality.
-- We should implement vaguest-first expansion (using a model to predict which node is the most vague) rather than breadth-first expansion when creating the outline during plan generation.
-- Some model types and some more obscure options in the code aren't well-tested.
-Please let us know if you run into any issues.

 ## License
-This repo is licensed under the Apache 2.0 License.
+This repo is licensed under the Apache 2.0 License and adapted from Facebook research's DOC2 implementation.

 ## TODO
 - [x] Intead of automating the whole process, allow user to: